 Jonathan Baldwin Turner Scholarship

 The Jonathan Baldwin Turner (JBT) scholarship program is a renewable, merit-based scholarship supporting College of ACES students who demonstrate leadership, community service, and a commitment to an ACES field of study, as well as the land-grant mission.

-Eligible first-year students (minimum overall GPA of 3.4 or higher) will be invited through their Illinois email account to apply to become a JBT Scholar during the spring of their freshman experience.
+The JBT program has gone through a change that will be implemented for the 2021-22 year.
+Beginning Fall 2021 Eligible first-year students with a minimum overall GPA of 3.4 or higher after the Fall 2021 term will be invited through their Illinois email account to apply to become a JBT Scholar during the Spring 2022.
 Applicants will participate in interviews with College of ACES faculty, staff, alumni and other stakeholders.